Part 1 of our Closing Virtually with a Distributed Workforce blog series.

-Accounting and finance organizations around the globe are currently facing a virtual quarter-end close with a distributed workforce.
-This raises the question: is it possible to close with confidence during this crisis?
+Accounting and finance organizations around the globe are now approaching their second virtual quarter-end close with a distributed workforce.
+For many, the question remains: is it possible to close with confidence during this crisis?

 The short answer is yes, an accurate virtual close is possible.
 But achieving this begins with shifting your close processes to become more continuous.